How to wash colour garments

 • 5

-Wash your new coloured clothes in cold water.
+Wash in cold water.

 • 6

-Allowing coloured clothes to sit in a washing machine may cause the colours to leech onto other items.
+Remove your coloured clothing from the machine as soon as the cycle finishes.
+Allowing coloured clothes to sit in the drum may cause the colours to leech onto other items.

 • 7

-Hang your coloured clothes to dry.
+Hang to dry.

-Avoid using the dryer if possible, as the dryer will cause your clothing to fade faster and set any stains that you may have missed.
+Avoid using the dryer, if possible, as the dryer will cause your clothing to fade faster and set any stains that you may have missed.

 How to remove stains from coloured clothes